hoxfon/react-native-twilio-programmable-voice/README.md

     </application>
 ```

-Firebase Messaging 19.0.+ is imported by this module, so there is no need to import it in your app.
+Firebase Messaging 19.0.+ is imported by this module, so there is no need to import it in your app's `bundle.gradle` file.

-Previously, in order to launch the app when receiving a call, the flow was:
+In v4 the flow to launch the app when receiving a call was:

-1. the module would launch the app
+1. the module launched the app
-2. after the React app is initialised, it would always ask to the native module whether there were incoming call invites
+2. after the React app is initialised, it always asked to the native module whether there were incoming call invites
-3. if there where any incoming call invites the module would send an event to the React app with the incoming call invite parameters
+3. if there were any incoming call invites, the module would have sent an event to the React app with the incoming call invite parameters
-4. the Reach app would listen to the event and launch the view with the appropriate incoming call answer/reject controls
+4. the Reach app would have listened to the event and would have launched the view with the appropriate incoming call answer/reject controls

 This loop was long and prone to race conditions.
-In case the event was sent before the React main view was completely initialised, it would not be handled at all.
+For example,when the event was sent before the React main view was completely initialised, it would not be handled at all.

-Version 5.0.0 replaces the previous flow by using `getLaunchOptions()` to pass initial properties from native to React when receiving a call invite as explained here: https://reactnative.dev/docs/communication-android.
+V5 replaces the previous flow by using `getLaunchOptions()` to pass initial properties from the native module to React, when receiving a call invite as explained here: https://reactnative.dev/docs/communication-android.

-The React app will be launched with the initial properties `callInvite` or `call`.
+The React app is launched with the initial properties `callInvite` or `call`.

-Add the following blocks to your app's `MainActivity`:
+To handle correctly `lauchedOptions`, you must add the following blocks to your app's `MainActivity`:

 ```java